topas/standup-timer/README.md

 # Arduino Stand-up Meeting Timer

-All team members may speak only for 60 seconds to avoid long stand-up meeting.
-This is solution: Simple Arduino countdown timer with RGB LED strip visualisation and one button for start (short press) and turn off (long press).
+All team members may speak only for 60 seconds to avoid long stand-up meetings.
+This is the solution: Simple Arduino countdown timer with RGB LED strip visualisation and one button for start (short press) and turn off (long press).

 ### Parts and wiring
  - Pro Micro - small Arduino compatible board https://www.sparkfun.com/products/12640